hazzuk/compose-backupdate/README.md

 ```

 ### Expected compose directory structure
-The script expects your docker compose working directory to be located in `$docker_dir/$stack_name`:
+The script expects your docker compose working directory to be located at `$docker_dir/$stack_name`:
 ```
 docker/
 ├─ nginx/